milesdwilliams15/coolorrr/README.md

             from_coolors = FALSE)
 ```

-After you've set your palettes, you can use `ggpal()` using the `+ ggpla()` syntax to update the default palettes used by `ggplot()` for aesthetic color or fill mapping. `ggpal()` has three basic commands and also allows you to pass any other commands to standard `{ggplot2}` functions that `ggpal()` calls under the hoold.
+After you've set your palettes, you can use `ggpal()` using the `+ ggpla()` syntax to update the default palettes used by `ggplot()` for aesthetic color or fill mapping. `ggpal()` has three basic commands and also allows you to pass any other commands to standard `{ggplot2}` functions that `ggpal()` calls under the hood.

-  - `type`: specifies whether the palette to apply is for the qualitative, divering, sequential, or binary palette;
+  - `type`: specifies whether the palette to apply is for the qualitative, diverging, sequential, or binary palette;
   - `aes`: specifies whether the palette should be applied for the color or fill aesthetic;
-  - `midpoint`: specifies the midpoint value if the divering palette is used.
+  - `midpoint`: specifies the midpoint value if the diverging palette is used.

 ## Example